Tips for Successful Business Continuity Plans

 Test, Update and Improve

-One of the many mistakes organizations make with their BCP is not testing the document.
+One of the many mistakes organizations tend to make with their BCP is not testing the document.
 It is imperative to implement a strategy that determines how often to test and revise the BCP.
-These methods identify risks or vulnerabilities within the plan; how often to update new or existing staff on their responsibilities; and the process to ensure it remains relevant, so your team is not working with outdated data.
-However, as your business grows, you must adapt your BCP to reflect those changes for it to be effective.
+These methods identify risks or vulnerabilities within the plan, such as how often to update new or existing staff on their responsibilities, and the process to ensure it remains relevant, so your team is not working with outdated data.
+Moreover, as your business grows, you must adapt your BCP to reflect those changes for it to be effective.
 Businesses should not wait until they are in the middle of an emergency.

 Conclusion